Prepare a cpam object

 This function prepares a cpam object for analysis.
 The function loads count data from files or a matrix, filters lowly expressed genes, computes normalisation factors, and estimates dispersions.
 Many of these steps can be customised or turned off.

 When bootstrap samples (inferential replicates) are available, it loads and summarises these using means, standard errors, and estimated overdispersions.
-The latter are a measure of quantification uncertainty and they are used to rescale the counts which accouts for this uncertainty during the modelling steps.
+The latter are a measure of quantification uncertainty and they are used to rescale the counts which accounts for this uncertainty during the modelling steps.

 References